rajjadhav20/rajjadhav20/README.md

-- 🔭 I’m currently working on **Building my portfolio website and expanding my knowledge of React.js.**
+- 🔭 I’m currently working on **Building a Chat Application and expanding my knowledge of React.js.**

 - 🌱 I’m currently learning **Redux for state management in React applications.**